Israeli airstrike kills 2nd top Islamic Jihad commander

 Israel estimates its airstrikes have killed about 15 militants.

 Militants from Islamic Jihad continued firing rockets toward Israel and the Israeli military continued airstrikes on Gaza, though the intensity of the exchange appeared to decrease early Sunday.
+Air raid sirens sounded in the Jerusalem area for the first time Sunday since last year’s war between Israel and Palestinian militants in the Gaza Strip.

 On Sunday, Jews marked Tisha B’av, a somber day of fasting that marks the destruction of the biblical temples and brings thousands to Jerusalem for prayer.
 By early morning, Israeli police said several hundred Jews had already ascended the Temple Mount, or Noble Sanctuary.